-If you get your Vietnamese visa at the airport upon arrival, they prefer United States dollars.
+They prefer United States dollars if you get your Vietnamese visa at the airport upon arrival.
 Try to have the exact amount you need, as it will make the process faster for your visa.
 Also, have some United States dollars to exchange at the airport for some local currency to take a taxi or any other miscellaneous expenses,

 Most airports in Vietnam have ATMs.
-I have not found those machines to be the best machines to use with my USA-based Citicard, but it depends greatly on what ATM they have and if it works with your card.
+I have not found those machines to be the best with my USA-based Citicard, but it depends significantly on what ATM they have and if it works with your card.

-Once you get to your hotel, most front desks are happy to exchange US dollars cash into Vietnamese dong, and many hotels have ATMs in the hotel or around the hotel.
+Once you get to your hotel, most front desks are happy to exchange US dollars cash for Vietnamese dong, and many hotels have ATMs in or around the hotel.

-In Vietnam’s major cities and tourist areas, you can usually find ATMs around the major hotels.
+You can usually find ATMs around the major hotels in Vietnam’s major cities and tourist areas.
 If you are traveling outside these areas, it would be best to prepare yourself with Vietnamese dong as that is what most people there will want for food and other services.

 Also, all major hotels, shops, and restaurants usually accept credit cards.
 Some places that accept credit cards may charge you an extra credit card service fee.

 Vietnam does have many western banks like ANZ, HSBC, and Citibank, to name a few.

 Cambodia is completely different than Vietnam.
 The Cambodian currency is the Riel, which is being used more, but Cambodia uses and accepts many United States dollars.
 In fact, as a foreigner, I am usually expected to pay in US dollars in Cambodia and not the local currency.